-No other black and white photographic print type can match the richness, depth, and definition of silver gelatin prints.
+No other black and white photographic art can match the richness, depth, and definition of silver gelatin prints.

-My analog film-based darkroom methods are simple, yet elegant, and allow me to produce gallery-quality artwork that is unparalleled by modern digital techniques.
+My analog film and chemical-based darkroom methods allow me to produce gallery-quality artwork that is unparalleled by modern digital techniques.

 I don't outsource any part of my process, so when you receive a silver gelatin photograph from me, you know that my hands were directly involved in every step of the process.

-When viewing my black and white silver gelatin wild horse photographs, something magical happens that is unexpected.
-Your mind engages in a way that isn’t possible if the horses were in color and you become part of the image with me.
-We become co-creators.
+When viewing my black and white silver gelatin photographs, something magical happens that is unexpected.
+Your mind engages in a way that isn’t possible if the images were in color and you become part of the image with me.
+We go on a journey together and we become co-creators.

-Tim Layton's silver black and white wild horse photographs are created from 8x10 analog film negatives, like the one you see to the left of this text.
+Tim Layton's silver gelatin black and white photographs are created from large format analog film negatives, like the one you see to the left of this text.

 Tim follows a museum quality archival workflow that ensures art buyers and collectors will be able to enjoy their artwork for their entire life.

 Review Tim's Black and White Fine Art Collectors Guide for more details.

 Tim specializes in making very large 30" x 40" and 40" x 60" silver gelatin fine art gallery quality prints for collectors around the world.